NuGet/NuGetDocs/NuGet.Docs/ndocs/Quickstart/Create-and-Publish-a-Package.md

 ##Publish
-There are two ways you can publish packages: using the [Nuget CLI](/ndocs/tools/nuget-cli-reference) (which is what we will be doing here), or using the [Nuget.org publishing workflow](/ndocs/create-packages/publish-a-package#publish-through-nuget-org).
+There are two ways you can publish packages: using the [nuget CLI](/ndocs/tools/nuget-cli-reference) (which is what we will be doing here), or using the [nuget.org publishing workflow](/ndocs/create-packages/publish-a-package#publish-through-nuget-org).
 No matter which approach you use, you will need to have an account with [nuget.org](https://www.nuget.org/).

 <div class="block-callout-warning">
 	<strong>Note</strong><br>